How to find the

 - 4 hours = dark tan

 As you will find, most products will work similarly in this regard.
-With that being said, let's say the client that comes to you has pale skin and they will need to shower at 2 hours to achieve the best color for them.
+With that being said, let's say the client that comes to you has fair skin and they will need to shower at 2 hours to achieve the best color for them.
+In that case, you want to make sure you find the best spray tan solution for fair skin.

 You give them instructions and tell them when to shower, and instead of waiting 2 hours, they wait 4 and then shower it off.
 Their color may be too dark for their skin tone and thus provide unfavorable results.